 What is Revenue Enhancement?

 Revenue enhancement is the increase in revenues that is achieved by raising the amount of taxes that individuals and corporations remit to the government.
-Most of the times, governments run on a deficit budget due to the inability to meet all the demands for services and infrastructure from the citizens.
-It means that they need to be continually innovative to find new ways of raising additional revenues to fund the deficit and meet the citizens’ demands.
+Most of the time, governments run on a deficit budget, due to the inability to meet all the demands for services and infrastructure from citizens.
+This means that they need to be continually innovative to find new ways of raising additional revenue to fund the deficit and meet citizens’ demands.

-Revenue enhancement is not limited to the public sector alone, but it also applies to the private sector.
+Revenue enhancement is not limited to the public sector alone – it also applies to the private sector.
 Private companies need to continually find new ways of boosting their revenues if they want to survive in a competitive market.
 While cost savings is a common strategy for increasing revenues, it is only a short-term solution.
-However, there are other more long-term techniques of increasing revenues that companies can use to boost revenue collection.
+There are other, more long-term techniques of increasing revenues that companies can use to boost revenue collection.

 How to Enhance Revenues Without Affecting Profit Margins